Last Updated on December 26, 2023 by Matt Greene

 Getting hooked on golf is a terrible terrible thing!
 You want so desperately to improve every single round and when you do, you expect every shot and round to be the same but it never is!

-In this guide, I want to help you if you're want to know how to break 100 in golf.
+In this guide, I want to help you if you're want to know how to break 100 in golf, consistently.

 Too many guides out there don't really show you the actual way that a beginner or 100+ shooter plays, meanwhile some pro is telling you to do this and do that without seeing it in reality.

-So what I did was try help my brother in law, Brian, break 100 and I recorded as much of it as I could on film.
+So what I did was try help Brian (B-Dog) to break 100 and I recorded as much of it as I could on film.

 We intended to do it after just ONE driving range session and FIVE minutes of chipping.
 I didn't want him to be hindered by swing thoughts or complicated ideas.
 I just wanted to focus on course management and thinking like a golfer.
 That's pretty much all you need to break 100 and if you already shoot 100-110, you can easily break 100 very quickly.